The System Remembers the Excluded

 One of the central observations in Family Constellations is that everyone who belongs to a family system has a place within it.

-Even when a person's story is no longer spoken about—or gradually disappears from family awareness—the effects of their exclusion may continue influencing later generations.
+When someone is excluded, forgotten, rejected, or not fully acknowledged, their absence may continue influencing the family system in unexpected ways.
+Even when a person's story is no longer spoken about—or gradually disappears from family awareness—the effects of that exclusion may continue into later generations.

 A Core Systemic Principle